Matthlas/CNN_lesion_symptom_mapping/README.md

 2. Use Convolutional Neural Networks using the 3D lesion map as input and one or multiple behavioural scores as label.\

 3. Use [NiftyNet](http://www.niftynet.io/) which is an open source convolutional neural networks platform for medical image analysis and image-guided therapy to predict behaviour scores.
 In this case the input could be the entire T1 weighted MRI scan and the lesion map as an additional stream.

+## Important files

+1. A number of data preprocessing steps (loading, histogram normalization, exploration) are in `Data exploration and preprocessing.ipynb`

+2. A few custom models written with keras are in `custom_models.py` and can be imported

+3. A complete 3D CNN pipeline with parameter optimization and cross validation is in `cnn.ipynb`